Guest posting is a really great inbound marketing strategy, but nothing worth doing is easy, right?

 Do you see that for almost everything we do on our daily life, there is a goal?
 We do a certain thing because we have a specific goal.
 And this is exactly what happens with the guest posting strategy, there are a few great benefits.
 Here are some that you might be interested in:

-There are bloggers, content marketers and SEO specialists who are interested only in getting backlinks when we talk about guest posting.
+There are bloggers, content marketers and SEO specialists who are interested only in getting quality backlinks when we talk about guest posting.
 Maybe this is the best-known strategy when we talk about guest posting.
 But why are backlinks important today?
 Why do we need to have a well balanced mind-set when we talk about a guest posting strategy?

 According to a study conducted by Brian Dean for which he analyzed 1 million Google Search Results, backlinks are one of the most and very important Google ranking factor.
 That means that if you want to have a good ranking in Google you need to start paying more attention to your linking strategy.
 There are several types of backlinks: